tscheys/tscheys.github.io/_posts/2015-10-28-troubleshootingNode.md

 `var port = process.env.PORT || 8080;`
 The process.env.PORT will ensure that the correct port will be set when we deploy.

-##Your local npm and node versions are different from those installed on the server
+##2.
+Your local npm and node versions are different from those installed on the server

 To force the server to install the versions you want you can add the following to your `package.json`: